shady2532/shady2532/README.md

-Hey there,
+Hey there,!

 I am an Egyptian software developer living in Cairo.

 I am a student at Faculty of Engineering Ain-Shams University.

 I have been programming for 4 years now.
+Now I am taking a Software Engineering internship by ALX.

 Passionate about 2D/3D Game Development and Graphics Engineering.

-Currently, I am studying 3D game dev with Unity game engine.
+Studying 3D game dev with Unity game engine.

 ## Languages
 intermediate level: